mobilecoinfoundation/mcips/text/0035-verifiable-burning.md

 The bit pattern `[1u8; 32]` was chosen arbitrarily.
 It is the next simplest bit pattern to write in code after `[0u8; 32]`.
 We did not choose to make this scalar zero, because, zero is the "funniest number in cryptography" and sometimes leads to degeneracies.

-The `burn_address_spend_public` key is a ristretto curve point, intended to be a "nothing up my sleeve" number, created transparently by hashing to curve.
+The `burn_address_spend_public` key is a ristretto point, intended to be a "nothing up my sleeve" number, created transparently by hashing to curve.

-In all previous instances where MobileCoin has required such a curve point, we achieve this by fixing a string constant that describes the purpose of the curve point, and hashing this to curve using the `Blake2b` hash function.
+In all previous instances where MobileCoin has required such a Ristretto point, we achieve this by fixing a string constant that describes the purpose of the Ristretto point, and hashing this to curve using the `Blake2b` hash function.

 ```
 pub const BURN_ADDRESS_DOMAIN_SEPARATOR: &str = "mc_burn_address_spend_public";